jingyuantan/Network-Analysis-of-the-Global-Football-Transfer-Market/FT_Analysis/README.txt

 The code explanation is available as comments in routes.py.

-To run this application, change current directory to /FT_Analysis/app and execute the following code:
+To run this application on your server, change current directory to /FT_Analysis/app and execute the following code:
 $ python3 __init__.py

 To run it at the background without disconnecting it when the terminal is closed, run this command: